 Tim operates out of Kachemak Bay, in Homer, where guests can catch Halibut, King Salmon, Sockeye (Red) Salmon, Silver Salmon, Pink Salmon, Chum Salmon, and a variety of other species including Rockfish, Cod, Pollock, and Irish Lord.
 There are also numerous rivers and streams nearby, where guest can catch many of the above salmon species, along with Rainbow Trout, Steelhead, and Dolly Varden.
 If Tim is not “on the pulse” of a particular species – say steelhead fishing the Anchor River in October – then he will hook you up with the guide specialist who is.
 Tim will clean your catch, and help you prepare it to bring home.
 Folks come from all over the world to experience the intriguing and exciting fishing that Alaska has to offer, and Alaska?
 She rarely disappoints!
-Check out our photo gallery to see what happened during some of the adventures from 2016.
+Check out our photo gallery to see what happened during some of the adventures from previous seasons.
 Then email or call Tim to discuss what is in season during the time you plan to be in Homer, and book your trip!

 Tim specializes in Black Bear hunts, and trophy hunting for collector sea ducks.
-He has spent the past five years scouting, observing where the game is, and learning how to harvest it.
+He has spent the past seven years scouting, observing where the game is, and learning how to harvest it.
 Guided hunts in Alaska can be extremely expensive, costing in excess of $5,000 per person.
 The beauty of staying at Majestic View Bed and Breakfast, and using Tim to transport – is that you get fine hospitality, quality service, and a great do-it-yourself hunt at a fraction cost of a fully guided hunt.

 Black Bear Hunts

 During the months of April and May, black bears come out of hibernation- and the first food available to them is the lush green grass that grows down low on the numerous beaches and tidal flats across the bay from Homer.
 Our bear hunters typically stay in “Moose Manor” – our two bedroom apartment complete with full living room and kitchen.
 It sleeps five hunters comfortably, but can acomodate up to 8 people if necessary.
 After a good night sleep, Tim will take you to where the bears are.
 Days are long, and there is usually ample opportunity for spot and stalk, or using a predator call on the beach.
 Black bear coats are prime during these months, and if you are after a beautiful rug, a european skull mount, and some good meat, this is the time to come.
 June and July are more difficult times to hunt bear, but they can still be had.
 Summer is the time for alpine hunting – when bears are usually up high in the cooler zones where food is plentiful.
 If hiking is your thing, this challenging hunt could be thing for you.
 Late summer and early fall is also a great time to hunt bears on the beach.
 Black bears often come down at low tide to scavenge for dying salmon, and it’s hard to beat the enjoyment that comes from a long boat-ride – amidst Alaska’s gorgeous scenery and abundant wildlife, while looking for low tide beach bears.
 Call or email Tim to get cost information and plan your bear hunt, which will be taylor-made to the desires of you and your hunting party.
-Also, check out our photo gallery to see some of the successful bear hunts from 2016.
+Also, check out our photo gallery to see some of the successful bear hunts from previous seasons.

 Sea Duck Hunting

 Tim is an avid waterfowl hunter from the lower 48, and one of the biggest attractions for him about the Homer area is the abundant ducks, numerous hunting “spots”, and the apparent lack of hunting pressure.
 Surprisingly, there are good numbers of puddle ducks including mallards, pintails, widgeon, teal, and geese too – but Tim specializes in hunting for the trophy ducks that “lower 48 hunters” like to collect.
 These species include the Harlequin Duck, Barrows Goldeneye, Longtail Duck (formerly Oldsquaw), Surf-Scoter, and White-wing Scoter.
 Duck season in Homer starts in September and runs through December.
 Duck plumage becomes more and more beautiful as the season progresses, and numbers of sea ducks are also continually building – so keep this in mind if you are hoping to bring some quality specimens to the taxidermist.
 As with the bear hunts, come stay in our “Moose Manor Apartment”, and Tim will take you to where the ducks are.
-Call or email Tim to get information on costs and planning your hunt, and don’t forget to check out our photo gallery to see some successful sea duck hunt pictures from 2016.
+Call or email Tim to get information on costs and planning your hunt, and don’t forget to check out our photo gallery to see some successful sea duck hunt pictures from previous seasons.

 Scenery And Wildlife Viewing Is Always In Season!